 What is it?

 This easy baked cube steak recipe is inspired by my popular cube steak with mushroom gravy.
-The primary difference is this recipe is simplified by baking everything together in the oven, as well as the noticeable addition of onions rather than mushrooms.
+The primary difference is this recipe is simplified by slowly braising the cube steaks in the oven until perfectly tender, as well as the noticeable addition of onions rather than mushrooms.
 Although my recipe is designed to be easy, it is still a traditional made-from-scratch recipe featuring cube steaks smothered in homemade gravy.

 Ingredients and Substitutions